Murder of Sylvia Likens: Parole

 News of Gertrude Baniszewski's impending parole hearing created an uproar throughout Indiana.
 Jenny Likens and other immediate family members of Likens vehemently protested against any prospect of her release.
 The members of two anti-crime groups also traveled to Indiana to oppose Baniszewski's potential parole, and to publicly support the Likens family.
 Members of both groups initiated a sidewalk picket campaign.
-Over the course of two months, these groups collected over 40,000 signatures from the citizens of Indiana, including signatures obtained from outraged citizens who were too young to contemporarily recollect the case.
+Over the course of two months, these groups collected over 40,000 signatures from the citizens of Indiana, including signatures obtained from outraged citizens who were too young to contemporarily recollect the case in addition to former inmates who had become acquainted with Baniszewski during her incarceration and who described her as a cynical con artist who had never expressed remorse for her crime.
 All signatures gathered demanded that Gertrude Baniszewski remain incarcerated for the remainder of her life.

-Within her parole hearing, Baniszewski stated her wish that Likens' death could "be undone", although she minimized her responsibility for any of her actions, stating: "I'm not sure what role I had in [Likens' death], because I was on drugs.
+Within her parole hearing, Baniszewski stated her wish that Likens's death could "be undone", although she minimized her responsibility for any of her actions, stating: "I'm not sure what role I had in [Likens's death], because I was on drugs.
 I never really knew her ...
 I take full responsibility for whatever happened to Sylvia."
 Taking Gertrude's good conduct in prison into account, the parole board marginally voted in favor of granting her parole.
 She was released from prison on December 4, 1985.